JustSomeGuy2000/Essence-Of-Creation/README.md

 - Baleful Snowball: A throwable item that deals 5 dmg and heavy knockback on impact.
 ## Entities
 - Gun Sword Bullet: The bullet of the Gun-Sword.
+## Potions
+- Perplexing Brew: Upgrade of Awkward Potion.
+Forms the base for other upgraded potions.
 ## Enchantments
 - Fulmination (I-III): Enchantable on weapons.
 Summons one lightnign bolt on damage entites for every level.
 ## Status Effects